-Speak With A 25 Year Defense Attorney & Former DUI Prosecutor For Free.
+Guidance From A 25 Year DUI Defense Attorney & Former DUI Prosecutor

-To those familiar with the criminal justice system in Indiana, Stark Law Offices, P.C. is often looked upon as the DUI Defense authority.
+To those familiar with the criminal justice system in Indiana, Stark Law Offices, P.C. is often looked upon as the Drunk Driving Defense authority.
 When in need of an experienced DUI lawyer anywhere within the state of Indiana, I know how to help you.

 “Truths” Top Lawyers Wish People Knew is an initial guide I strongly encourage people to review prior to retaining a defense lawyer to safeguard their liberty and livelihood.
 Knowledge is power.
 Become aware that you have the right to remain protected when accused of a drunk driving offense.
 Most importantly, take action and call without delay as an attorney has deadlines to protect your legal rights.